Lib Dems target the rich in pre-budget gambit

-NEWCASTLE Liberal Democrats proposed targeting the rich with a "tycoon tax" only days before they and their Conservative Party coalition partner present an annual budget, in a high stakes gamble to revive the party's flatlining poll ratings.
+NEWCASTLE The Liberal Democrats proposed targeting the rich with a "tycoon tax" only days before the coalition government presents the budget, in a high stakes gamble to revive the party's flatlining poll ratings.

 The last-minute proposal is one of several levies on the rich the Lib Dems want included in the budget to pay for the party's key policy of additional tax cuts for the lower paid.